What is a Cyber Security Degree?

 One of the best aspects of the field of cyber security is that the skills needed to be strong in this profession so often overlap with key skills in other areas.
 If you already have a career in a different field and are considering retraining for a career in cyber security, you may be pleasantly surprised by how much of your skill set transfers over.

-Communication skills, the ability to collaborate effectively, employing a systems-thinking mindset and the ability to apply sound judgement in solving problems are all skills that transfer well from other fields into cyber security.
+Communication skills, the ability to collaborate effectively, employing a systems-thinking mindset and the ability to apply sound judgment in solving problems are all skills that transfer well from other fields into cyber security.

 If you work in business, education, healthcare or law enforcement, you likely have these skill sets already.
 “No matter what someone did previously,” Kinsey said, “their previous work experience can aid in providing context and understanding to working in cyber security.”